French name: Given names

 The prevalence of given names follows trends, with some names being popular in some years, and some considered definitely out-of-fashion.
 As an example, few children born since 1970 would bear the name Germaine, which is generally associated with the idea of an elderly lady.
 However, as noted above, such old-fashioned names are frequently used as second or third given names, because in France the second or further given names are traditionally those of the godparents or the grandparents.
 Some older names, such as Suzanne, Violette, and Madeleine, have become fashionable again in the upper class and in the upper middle class.
 Others such as Jean, Pierre, Louis, and François never really went out of fashion.
 Alexandre (Alexander) was never very popular, but is not uncommon in middle and upper classes.

 Almost all traditional given names are gender-specific.
 However, a few given names, such as Dominique (see above: completely gender-neutral), Claude (traditionally masculine), and Camille (traditionally masculine, now mostly feminine), are given to both males and females; for others, the pronunciation is the same but the spelling is different: Frédéric (m) / Frédérique (f).
 In medieval times, a woman was often named Philippe (Philippa), now an exclusively masculine name (Philip), or a male Anne (Ann), now almost exclusively feminine (except as second or third given name, mostly in Brittany).
-From the middle 19th-century into the early 20th-century, Marie was a popular first name for both men or women, however, before and after this period it has been almost exclusively given to women as a first given name, even if the practice still exists to give it to males as second or third given name, especially in devout Catholic families.
+From the mid-19th century into the early 20th century, Marie was a popular first name for both men or women, however, before and after that period it has been almost exclusively given to women as a first given name, although it is sometimes given to males as second or third given name, especially in devout Catholic families.